freecnsz/TipTime/README.md

 # TipTime
 This is my first Android app.
 My journey has just started in Android world.
-Create this app while taking Android course via develepor.android.com
+Created this app while taking Android course via develepor.android.com

 Comments are important to me, to improve my skills i need your feedback.